 The Black CAP Prevention Program aims to build partnerships in order to create safe spaces for members of the African, Caribbean, Black (ACB) community to participate in culturally sensitive dialogue around their HIV/AIDS, STI risk, sexual health and healthy relationships.
-The Program works to reach youth (under 29) and adults (30+).
+The Program works to reach community members under 29 and adults (30+) within the ACB community.

 Our Prevention Program is guided by objectives:

 - To deliver HIV prevention information to the community and service providers that serve ACB communities

 - To work with the community to develop relevant HIV prevention programs that are community-based, culturally appropriate and reflect the realities of risk

 - To research the current challenges that ACB communities in Toronto are facing with respect to effective HIV prevention and risk and develop programming

 - To collaborate with community partners to deliver prevention programming in Toronto’s ACB communities